 Reed is a fellow of the American Society of Landscape Architects.
 In 2011 he was recognized as a Resident of the American Academy in Rome.
 He was selected in 2005, with Gary Hilderbrand, for the Emerging Voices program of the Architectural League of New York City, and for the Thaler Memorial Lectureship at the University of Virginia in 2013.
 He lectures widely and participates as a critic on reviews for design schools nationwide.
 He co-authored the firm’s 2012 monograph, Visible | Invisible, which received the ASLA’s Award of Excellence in Communication.

 A committed urbanist, Doug sees the designed landscape as essential to civilizing cities.
 He has successfully positioned select urban commissions into larger agendas to accelerate revitalization efforts within the metropolis—most recently in Houston, Texas, and Baton Rouge, Louisiana.
-For six years he participated on the Ohio State University Design Review Board, reviewing a vast range of projects for the development and expansion of the campus.
 In both urban and rural contexts he brings an extensive knowledge of plants and their cultural requirements to realize expressive ideas about landscape experience.